Joint Communication and Trajectory Design for Intelligent Reflecting Surface Empowered UAV SWIPT Networks

 \textit{Notations:} Scalars are denoted by lower-case letters, while vectors and matrices are represented by bold lower-case letters and bold upper-case letters, respectively. $\left| {x} \right|$ denotes the absolute value of a complex-valued scalar $x$, and $\left\| {\bf{x}} \right\|$ denotes the Euclidean norm of a complex-valued vector $\bf{x}$. $diag(\bf{x})$ denotes a diagonal matrix whose diagonal elements are the corresponding elements in vector $\bf{x}$.
 For a square matrix $\bf{X}$, $\rm{tr(\bf{X})}$, $\rm{rank(\bf{X})}$, ${\bf{X}}^H$ and ${\bf{X}}_{m,n}$ denote its trace, rank, conjugate transpose and $m,n$-th entry, respectively, while ${\bf{X}} \succeq 0$ represents that $\bf{X}$ is a positive semidefinite matrix. ${\mathbb{C}^{M \times N}}$ denotes the space of ${M \times N}$ complex matrices. $j$ denotes the imaginary unit, i.e., $j^2=-1$. $\mathbb{E}\left\{ \cdot \right\}$ represents the expectation of random variables.
 Finally, the distribution of a circularly symmetric complex Gaussian (CSCG) random vector with mean $\mu$ and covariance matrix $\bf{C}$ is denoted by $ {\cal C}{\cal N}\left( {\mu,\bf{C}} \right)$, and $\sim$ stands for `distributed as'.

-\section{System model and problem formulation}
+\section{System Model and Problem Formulation}

-\subsection{System model}
+\subsection{System Model}

 In this paper, we consider an IRS empowered downlink UAV SWIPT network in IoT consisting of a rotary-wing UAV with a single omni-directional antenna, an IRS and $K$ single antenna users (i.e., smart devices with limited battery capacity).
-As shown as in Fig. 1, the UAV simultaneously sends signals to ground users.
+As shown as in Fig. 1, the UAV simultaneously sends signals to users.
 The IRS can be deployed on a building to assist the SWIPT networks from the UAV to users, which is equipped with a uniform linear array (ULA) of $M$ reflecting elements\footnote{It is worth noting that the algorithm proposed in this paper can be extended to the IRS equipped with a uniform planar array (UPA) by considering the corresponding antenna array response.}.
 Meanwhile, the IRS is also equipped with a smart controller, which coordinates the UAV and IRS for both channel acquisition and information and power transmission.